It has been said that we all have angels assigned to us or all around us.

 I was chosen, along with 14 other women across the country to participate in a three-day workshop called The Storyteller Project: Digital Storytelling for Women of Color facilitated by Dr. Robin Boylorn and Veralyn Williams with a special lunch and learn with Dr. Rachel Raimist.

 When I was selected, I remember feeling so much excitement that I paced the room.
-I didn’t even think about what it would be or what I would be in that space until I got the additional information we needed to prepare before coming–“Bring an excerpt written by/about a woman of color that inspires or resonates with you (one paragraph or less).
+I didn’t even think about what it would be or who I would be in that space until I got the additional information we needed to prepare before coming–“Bring an excerpt written by/about a woman of color that inspires or resonates with you (one paragraph or less).
 Personal story ideas or topics (Consider what part of your story do you want to tell, and why?)”

 That part of the preparation made it real.
 I was going to come and fellowship, yes.
 But I was going to have to do the work.
 Ask myself serious questions.
 It demanded that one of my truths be spoken.